 Access bank with the vision to be the most respected African bank is a ‘world class financial institution’ and not only one of the five largest banks in Nigeria in terms of assets but also one of the top banks in Nigeria.

 It all started in December, 1988 when it got its banking licence before it was incorporated as a privately owned commercial bank the following tear and started operations that same 1989.

-In year 2001, it obtained a universal banking licence from the Central Bank of Nigeria.
+In the year 2001, it obtained a universal banking license from the Central Bank of Nigeria.

-Access bank acquired Intercontinental bank in year 2012 and 7 years after, merged with diamond bank in year 2019.
+Access bank acquired Intercontinental bank in the year 2012 and 7 years after, merged with Diamond bank in the year 2019

 Also Read: List of the top 10 Nigerian steel companies

 8. Union Bank Plc

 This bank is almost synonymous to the word ancient, please play the song ‘tales as old as time…’…lol.